We may earn commissions or other compensation for purchases made through links in this post.

 Here’s a good question: are guard dogs more effective outside or inside?
 Personally, I like to keep my dogs outside with the option of coming inside whenever they want (using a doggy door).
 Being outside, they’ll be able to keep a better eye out on the property, thus catching intruders earlier.
 By having a doggy door, they’ll be able to enter and exit the home freely, so you’ll never need to worry about letting them out.
 Just keep in mind that other animals can make their way into your home through this opening, so always be on the lookout for that.
-The best family guard dogs are most effective outdoors in my opinion (if you disagree, let me know by leaving a comment below).
+The best family guard dogs are most effective outdoors in my opinion.

 Best Family Guard Dogs – Bottom Line

 The breeds above are some of the best family guard dogs you can own.
 They’re powerful, fast, vigilant, and very loyal to their owners.
 I don’t think any of them are “better” than the other.
 Some are simply better suited for certain people and areas.
 When it comes to protecting your home, there’s no better way to do it than to invest in the best security dogs.
 They’ll give you the warning that you need to get you and your family to safety in the event of a home invasion.
 For more information on home protection, check out our article, 10 Cheap Ways to Protect Your Home.
 Thanks for reading.